13 Ich bin ein Berliner

 “I hope you’re ready for your first ever picnic in October,” Shaun challenged, tossing her a can of Coke which she just about caught before it landed in the stream.

-“Hand them over,” she ordered, shaking her head in exasperation as Shaun failed repeatedly to open the bread rolls.
+“Hand them over,” she told him, shaking her head in mock exasperation as Shaun fought awkwardly with the plastic wrapper on the bread rolls.

 Soon they were both struggling to eat half-baked rolls, stuffed generously with thick slices of cheese.

-“It really is a lovely picnic,” she tried to convince him.
+“It really is a lovely picnic,” she consoled, coming closer to pat him on the back.

-In that instant Shaun’s face turned towards hers and before his brain had a chance to intervene, he was kissing the most fantastic lips he had ever experienced.
-His fingers ran through her hair and he covered her face with kisses.
+In that instant Shaun turned his head towards hers and before his brain had a risk-pleasure graph worked out, he was kissing the most fantastic face and she wasn’t recoiling in terror.
+His fingers ran through her hair and his head turned to meet her lips.

-“I think I’m in love,” he admitted and she brought her lips to meet his and he felt the back of his neck tingle under the touch of her soft hand.
+“I think I’m in love,” he admitted as he paused and she brought her lips to meet his and he felt the back of his neck tingle under the touch of her soft hand.

 “Let him decide to stay at home,” Shaun prayed, but the apologetic look on Magda’s face told him that the news wasn’t good.